tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Our Proposed Solution
 ---------------------

 We propose a moderate alteration of the overload resolution rules and name lookup rules that statically filters out some overloads based upon whether those functions are used to satisfy the concept's requirements.
 This constrained overload set hides some functions from visibility in the definition of constrained functions.
 No change should be necessary to the rules of name lookup itself; however, our new overload resolution rules will affect the results overload resolution on unqualified name lookup in constrained functions-- this is by design.
+We also propose that it might be desirable to borrow a keyword (we suggest `explicit`) to indicate that this amended lookup rule should be followed.
+Further discussion of the need for this keyword to enable these lookup rules will occur in a the "Design Considerations" section of this paper.

 Specifically, our design is to change overload resolution to be the following (taken from cppreference.com's